 One of the best things about a festival as well curated as Telluride is that nearly every movie on the slate is somebody’s favorite.
-But even when the watermark is high, a few films still come away as winners — though TFF is maybe the only major festival in existence that doesn’t actually hand out out prizes.
+But even when the watermark is high, a few films still come away as winners — though TFF might be the only major festival in existence that doesn’t actually hand out actual prizes.
 (Instead, it just consistently, precisely predicts them.)

 This year, it was hard to wander past the Warner Herzog Theater or stand on line at the Cowboy Coffee stand without a friendly stranger insisting that you haven’t really lived your best Tellu-life until you’ve seen Marriage Story or Judy or Pain and Glory.
 (And to different degrees, they were all right.)

 Waves, from writer-director Trey Edward Shults (It Comes At Night), was one of those that regularly landed near the top of the “You have to see this movie” chain — though really, the Florida-set family drama is two movies: One, about Tyler (Kelvin Harrison Jr.), a high school all-star quietly and then spectacularly crumbling under the pressure of his perfect life, and in the second hour, about his younger sister Emily (Taylor Russell), feeling out her own way in the world alongside Lucas Hedges’ gentle high-school dreamboat Luke.